stakeup-protocol/stakeup-contracts/README.md

 ### Staking

 - **StakeupStaking**: Stakeup Staking is the heart of the reward system for stTBY.
 It allows users to stake their SUP to access the reward system of the protocol. `stTBY` from fees are sent to the contract and is used to generate yield for the users of the protocol.
+Additionally it manage the distribution of SUP tokens to contributors and investors of the Stakeup Protocol and stTBY.
+These tokens are considered staked on the Stakeup Protocol and allow users to generate rewards even while locked under vesting schedules.

 Below is the outline of the fee mechanism of stTBY.

   - Mint Fees: .01%
   - Redeem Fees: .5%